jason-kerney/ShapeRefactoring/contributing.md

 Since the goal is expected behavior then I ask people to start by focusing on the tests.
 If you use the tests as a guide instead of the target code, you are in a better position for building a language native solution.
 This solution should be well designed.

+You can always refer to this [guide](.\test_cases.md) on the test cases to help you along.
+(NOTE: This guide is just being developed and may not be complete.)

 ### A Difference of Paradigm

 The initial solutions were done in an Object Oriented paradigm.
 If your language uses a different paradigm or even supports a different paradigm it is desirable that the refactoring not be held to being Object Oriented.
 In that case, I expect the tests to be very different.